matiasto/ot-harjoitustyo/documentation/testing.md

 ![](./assets/coverage_report.png)

-The only thing left out of the tests wherein the WeatherService weather method.
+The only things excluded from the test coverage were in the WeatherService-weather method.
 A few of the error handling conditions placed in case weather data requests fail are impossible to test conveniently.
 That ought not to be a significant problem since the situation itself is extremely rare.

 ---